rebma-io/lab/docs/3d/fusion360.md

 contains:

 * [Fits for my printer](../mechanical/fit.md): interference,
-  transitional, clearance.
+  transitional, and clearance.
 * Standard metric screws for M2 - M12 in all the default standard
   threads.
-This is for _socket head screws_, which are my go to.
+This is for _socket head screws_, which are my go-to.
 The insert and tap information will work for _any_ metric screw of that size and thread pitch (yay metric!).
-These are all just "standard" thread pitch.
+These are all just "standard" thread pitches.
 * Sizes for [threaded inserts](joining-parts.md#threaded-inserts).

 You can download the CSV from here: